 - Science Communication through digital and social media

-- How do we measure the impact of science outreach activities?
+- how we measure the impact of science outreach activities

 We welcome students who can put forward a research proposal on a self-funding basis, or with funding from external organisations eg employers, government scholarships.
 For information and how to apply, please see our postgraduate research study pages or email Emma Weitkamp and Clare Wilkinson for further details.

 The Science Communication Unit regularly hosts PhD students who are including sabbaticals at other universities in the course of their studies.

 We host students who have an interest in science communication and/or public engagement, who would benefit from spending between three to six months working with our Unit.

 "During my visit to the Science Communication Unit I was made to feel very welcome and was encouraged to participate actively in classes, events and meetings.
 I found it an exciting environment in which to discuss Science Communication practices in its different forms: journalism, TV, internet, social media, exhibitions, publications, political issues, public engagement etc. In the same way, the theoretical approaches are tackled in depth with supervisors, at MSc student seminars and PhD student meetings.
 UWE, Bristol has an excellent and modern infrastructure at the Frenchay Campus, stimulating a vibrant community via which students of all levels can be engaged.
 Moreover, Bristol is a lively city in the South West with plenty of cafes, museums, galleries and restaurants.
 During my sabbatical period at UWE I was able to make great improvements on my ongoing PhD research.
 I am very grateful for this opportunity, and I hope to keep in touch with the staff and students continuing to share knowledge and enthusiasm in future partnerships for Science Communication."
 Aline Bastos, PhD student, Federal University of Minas Gerais, Brazil, January 2019.